GiverofMemory/mkp224o/README.md

   No promisses though, it depends on pure luck.
   Some guesstimates [here](https://www.jamieweb.net/blog/onionv3-vanity-address/#generation-times)

+  Every 10 years, everything else bieng the same, you will be able to find one more digit according to moores law

 * Will this work with onionbalance?

   It appears that onionbalance supports loading usual